CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Should the doppelganger from Area 18 have retreated to this location, it assumes the appearance of Nundro Stoneseeker, a molekin, providing Nezznar with a facade to exploit as leverage for fogrekining the party's surrender (although the spiderkin does not intend to harm the doppelganger).
 Refer to the "Roleplaying Nezznar" section for additional insight into the spiderkin villain.

 **Statue.** The statue represents Dumathoin, the molekin god of mining.
 Any character proficient in Religion can readily identify the deity.
 The statue is masterfully carved, and the emerald eyes appear exceedingly valuable.
 However, a close examination and a successful CL 3 General Knowledge check reveal that the gems are clever imitations crafted from worthless glass.
 Nevertheless, they are safeguarded by a potent spell, and a detect magic spell exposes a strong abjuration magic aura surrounding the statue.
-A character can scale the statue with ease and extract a jewel with a successful DC 10 Lift Skill check.
+A character can scale the statue with ease and extract a jewel with a successful CL 2 Lift Skill check.
 Yet, removing either eye triggers a calamity: the pillars lining the walls shatter, setting off a ceiling collapse.
 Every creature within the room must make a CL 3 Acrobatics Skill Check.
 Failure results in suffering 4d10 bludgeoning damage from falling debris and being knocked prone.
 Success entails taking only half the damage.

 **Table.** The table is strewn with notes and maps, showcasing Nezznar's exploration efforts within the mine.
 Amid the paperwork lies a black leather sack containing treasure (see the "Treasure" section).